Emotional Intelligence Certification: Do Life Coaches Need It?

 1. Gain foundational knowledge through books or online resources

-2. Attend workshops or seminars on EI
+2. Attend workshops or seminars on emotional intelligence

 3. Pursue relevant certifications